-Guadencio Hernandez, Jr. is currently an Independent Director of Ovialand, Inc. Concurrently, he is an Honorary Consul of the Republic of Maldives in the Philippines.
-He has vast career experience in finance having served Director or Senior Management roles in the Asian Development Bank and EEI Corporation.
+Gaudencio Hernandez, Jr. is currently an Independent Director of Ovialand, Inc. Concurrently, he is an Honorary Consul of the Republic of Maldives in the Philippines.
+He has vast career experience in finance having served as Executive Director Philippines Representative in the Asian Development Bank from 2010 to 2016 and as CFO and Treasurer of EEI Corporation from 1998 to 2010.